 The Art Education Fund

-The Arts and Education Council is pleased to announce the innovative Arts Education Fund, generously underwritten by Wells Fargo Advisors.
-The Fund will provide tuition scholarships and transportation subsidies to talented high school students to further their artistic training.
+The Art Education Fund, generously underwritten by Wells Fargo Advisors, provides tuition scholarships and transportation subsidies to talented high school students to further their artistic training.

 The five school districts are:

 - Normandy Collaborative

 - Ferguson-Florissant School District

 - Riverview Gardens School District

 - Jennings School District